Vindfang/Outer Hallway

 Stacks Image 685

-The alarm system can be controlled manually from this room’s service panel, but it can also be controlled remotely from both the native Verisure app and the Home app through Homebridge.
-This works in that the status for the alarm system and its components can be seen in the Home app, as shown in the screenshot below, and changed here as well.
+The alarm system can be controlled manually from this room’s service panel, but it can also be controlled remotely from the native Verisure app.
 The control panel for the alarm system is naturally located here, see picture below.

 Stacks Image 891